 - Academic performance: The GPA isn't the only criterion.
 Grades in computer science and related disciplines (for example, math) count more than grades in other areas.
+Current undergraduates should send us your Fall semester grades.
 Also, we take into account the fact that at some very competitive schools it's very difficult to achieve a high GPA.

 - Letters of recommendation: Letters must give a detailed, factual, and candid evaluation of your capabilities.
 Rankings and comparisons with other students are very useful.
 Ask your recommenders to follow these guidelines.
 Remind your recommenders of deadlines to ensure they meet them.
 We routinely find ourselves unable to admit potentially qualified students because their letters of recommendation haven't arrived in time.